scc-digitalhub/sdk-docs/docs/reference/objects/extension/methods.md

 # Extension object

-The `Extension` object comes with a set of methods: CRUD methods.
+The `Extension` object comes with CRUD methods and extension-specific methods.

 ## CRUD methods